Walk with your family through some historic, jungle safari and scenic places.

 Our stop for the night is where the “Grand Panorama” of this trek is.
 So come on this trek and learn how broad the panorama is (we assure you that it is not common knowledge).

 We provide you with an option of continuing to hike to the road head or with an opportunity to do a tandem paraglide flight close to the trek ending point.
 This is not the regular/standard paragliding part in Nepal.
-This is another unique experience pioneered by us.
+So this is another unique experience pioneered by us.

 The hikers will have three hour downhill hike and meet with the paragliders for lunch.
-We have lunch and drive back to Kathmandu.
+Then, we have lunch and drive back to Kathmandu.

 We have a 5-hour drive back to Kathmandu.